 A mid-budget planer, Dewalt DW734 is to go machine for small woodworking shops.
-If you are planning to upgrade from a hand planer, or need something with wide capacity, then this can prove to be a good option.
-Here is our review of the DW734.
+Here’s our complete review of the Dewalt DW734 for 2017!

 Like other bench top planers, this also houses a 15 AMP motor, with a cutter head speed of 10,000 RPM.
 This will allow you to work with slightly tougher woods if you are upgrading.